- Rutgers University Ethics and Compliance (FERPA)

 For your convenience, here are answers to the most frequently asked questions from family members.

-- Q: I just received a letter telling me that my son/daughter needs to come in for a meeting.
+- Q: I just received a letter telling me that my student needs to come in for a meeting.
 How can I find out what is happening?

 However, we are always happy to answer any general questions about the student conduct process.
 Our web page provides details about the process so that you can read up on what will happen and how.

-- Q: My son/daughter just told me that they are involved in a disciplinary matter.
+- Q: My student just told me that they are involved in a disciplinary matter.
 What can I do?

 A: The student disciplinary process at Rutgers University does not provide for the direct involvement of a student’s parent or guardian.
 Each student is expected to act as their own advocate.
 However, family members can provide important moral support to the student and can assist them in understanding both the student conduct process and the expectations of the University.

-- Q: My son/daughter is scheduled to appear at a hearing.
+- Q: My student is scheduled to appear at a hearing.
 Can I attend?

 A: A family member can attend a hearing as a support person if requested by the student.
 A support person is required to sit behind the student and is not permitted to participate or addresses anyone during the hearing.
 Family members are also welcome to sit in a waiting area and consult with the student during breaks.